mozman/ezdxf/docs/source/dxfinternals/dxftags.rst

 type of .dxf and special formatted text.
 The basic file structure are DXF tags, a DXF tag consist of a DXF group code as an integer value on its own line and a the DXF value on the following line.
-In the ezdxf documentation DXF tags will be written as (group code, value).
+In the ezdxf documentation DXF tags will be written as :code:`(group code, value)`.

 Group codes are indicating the value type: